 As many other states were ill prepared for these enormous snow storms, leaving dozens of drivers stranded in the streets, our emergency response teams and road crews were prepared for the worst in Knoxville and across the state of Tennessee.
 In fact, there are 15 four-wheel drive vehicles loaded with 30 responders ready to answer to emergency calls.

-At Greg Coleman Law Firm, our auto accident attorneys would like to do our part in protecting this community while driving in winter storm conditions.
+At Greg Coleman Law Firm, our licensed auto accident attorneys in Knoxville, TN would like to do our part in protecting this community while driving in winter storm conditions.
 Therefore we have gathered some helpful tips for driving in the snow and other winter conditions.
 Some tips for winter snow storm driving include:

 - Never warm your car in an enclosed area